torchbox/k8s-ts-ingress/docs/index.md

 ## Release history

+* 1.0.0-alpha10 (unreleased):
+    * Bug fix: if a domain was specified in `domain-access-list`, a later match for `*` or the same domain would be ignored.

 * 1.0.0-alpha9:
     * Incompatible change: the Docker image now listens on ports 80 and 443 by default, instead of 7080 and 7443.